http-wasm/http-wasm/README.md

 In order for the guest to control memory usage, it can pass any `buf-limit` to a function that reads a field.
-If it is sufficient, the result will be written to `buf` and the result will the length in bytes written.
+If it is sufficient, the result will be written to `buf` and the result will be the length in bytes written.
+It is crucial to understand that if the field is larger than the `buf-limit`, nothing is written.
+This allows the guest to learn the length, by passing `buf-limit=0`.

 For example, given the below function:
 ```webassembly